Skip to main content

 }

-1. This is a table widget on the Project (meaning our [itemid] is the project id).
+1. This is a table widget on the Project (so [itemid] is the project id).